mlizchap/express-setup/README.md

      ```

  ## Error Handling Middleware
-  - currently, if an id for the delete and edit functions are not found it gets stuck.
+  - Currently, if an id for the delete and edit functions are not found it gets stuck.
 Error handling lets the user know there was an error instead of pausing the application
- - setup middleware, middleware will have access to the request and response object, the `next` function, and the error object
+ - Middleware will have access to the request and response object, the `next` function, and the error object
     - **error object**: will be defined if the previous middleware throws an error
     - **next**: a function that when run, goes to the next middleware
     ```java